netreplica/nrx/README.md

 ## Capabilities

-Ntopex is in a very early, proof-of-concept phase.
+`nrx` is in a very early, proof-of-concept phase.

 Data sourcing capabilities: